techidaily/site-win11-tips/source/_posts/overcoming-windows-exception-breakpoint-obstacle.md

 Follow these steps to run the DISM and System File Checker tools:

-1. Open Command Prompt as an administrator (see[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) if you need help).
+1. Open Command Prompt as an administrator (see [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) if you need help).
 2. In the Command Prompt window, type the following command to check your system health:
 `Dism /Online /Cleanup-Image /CheckHealth`
 3. ![DISM scan health restore health command prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/dism-scan-health-restore-health-command-prompt-1.jpg)